Back

 An easy method to relax the diaphragm and at the same time calm yourself is to do 5-5-5 breathing.
 In practice, you inhale while counting to five, hold your breath for the same amount of time, and then exhale for five seconds.
 You can especially extend the exhalation time as you progress.
 Go through about 10 breathing cycles.
 You can try the technique right away and notice how you visibly relax.

-You can find out more about the factors that affect the performance of your studying in our course Optimize your learning.
+You can find out more about the factors that affect the performance of your studying in our lessons.

 Thanks for reading and have fun learning!